AdobeDocs/campaign.en/help/v8/send/push.md

 1. The integration key is specific to each application.
 It links the mobile application to Adobe Campaign.

-   Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK.
+   Make sure that the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK.

    If you are using Campaign SDK, learn more in[this page](../config/push-config.md).